ArgyPorgy/MYrAD/docs/why-this.md

-# Why MYrAD
+# Why MYRAD

-MYrAD transforms how data is owned, priced, and distributed.
+MYRAD transforms how data is owned, priced, and distributed.

 ### 🔗 Why This Approach
 Traditional data marketplaces rely on centralized pricing and access systems.
-MYrAD eliminates the middleman by:
+MYRAD eliminates the middleman by:
 - Tokenizing datasets as **ERC20 DataCoins**
 - Using **automated market makers (AMM)** for price discovery
 - Enforcing access through **token burning and JWT authorization**